M66B/FairEmail/README.md

 FairEmail
 =========

-Simple, secure and efficient email app
+Open source, privacy friendly email app

 This email app might be for you if your current email app: